harishbalaji-me/biomedical-ml-analysis/README.md

-# 🫀 Biomedical ML Analysis — Heart Disease Prediction
+# Heart Disease Prediction ML Analysis

 This project is a Python data science project that performs **Exploratory Data Analysis (EDA)** and trains **three machine learning models** to predict heart disease.
 This includes built-in synthetic data so anyone can run it instantly, meaning no dataset download is required.